scholarslab/scholarslab.github.io/collections/_posts/2019-05-16-automate-downloading-pdfs.md

 slug: automate-downloading-pdf-files
 title: Automate Downloading PDF Files
 categories:
   - Digital Humanities
 tags:
   - Digital Humanities
 ---

-# PDFs for free
 Don't you hate it when a website offers a PDF of their content (scanned archival files, for example) but on a page per page basis?
 And the process for downloading is several mouse clicks for each download.